Kodak ESP Office 2150 Printer: Product and Customer Service Review

 The End Result

-After this frustrating exchange, and the payday, I did replace the color ink, and was able to print anything once again.
+After this frustrating exchange, and the payday, I did replace the color ink, and was able to print once again.

-However, at this point, the machine is out of ink again, and I am not bothering to refill it.
+However, at this writing, the machine is out of ink again, and I am not bothering to refill it.
 Kodak has discontinued its printer division, and the ink is getting harder to find, (and costs more when you do find it).

 I warn you, though; this product IS still listed for sale on Amazon (and possibly at other sites, and there may be old stock left in some stores).
 I do NOT recommend this machine at all.
 Its promises are disingenuous at best; outright false at worst.